|

 #!/usr/local/bin/perl

-# mailform - a simple CGI program to email the contents of an HTML
+# mailform - a simple CGI program to email the contents of an

 # form to a specified user.